stefanspringer1/SwiftXML/README.md

 ### Document membership during construction and links

 If a node is already part of a document when it gets added to an element during construction of this element, it would first get removed from that document during construction, if really inserted into the new element.
-Subsequently it would count as a new element if the element gets added to the same document, so an active iteration might iterate over it twice.
+Subsequently, it would count as a new element if the element gets added to the same document, so an active iteration might iterate over it twice.

-Therefore when an element is constructed, an existing node first gets inserted as a link (`XLink`).
+Therefore, when an element is constructed, an existing node first gets inserted as a link (`XLink`).
 Only when the new element gets inserted into a document, the links inside it get replaced by the linked nodes (they get “realized”).
 Else, you could force such a realization by teh method `realizeAllLinks()`.

 Example: see the links: